Quick. Best. Affordable.

 Dividend income in the case of companies is taxable in the hands of shareholders.

-- LLP offers more operational flexibility compared to Private Limited
+• LLP offers more operational flexibility compared to a Private Limited Company

 Which is Better LLP or Private Limited?